pablop16n/web-docs-scorer/README.md

 `number_of_urls / number_of_segments * 100`

 Then, a final _urls_score_ is assigned to the document, depending on the percentage of URLs.
-Documents having more than a 5% of URLs are non-lineally penalized as follows:
+Documents having more than a 5% of URLs are lineally penalized as follows:

 | URL score  |    Ratio      |
 |---|---|